-Join Sean Adams for an in-depth discussion in this video The color palette, part of Foundations of Branding for Designers.
+Join Sean Adams for an in-depth discussion in this video The color palette, part of Branding for Designers.

 - We remember visuals based on color and shape.
 A strong brand must be memorable and identifiable.
 Consider any major brand.
 You will remember the color.
 Major brands go to great lengths to find a unique color that they can own.
 They will use it repeatedly and consistently to create brand identification.
 Color can be the strongest and most proprietary part of a visual system.
 I don't need to see a logo on a Tiffany box.
 The turquoise color immediately identifies it.